sassoftware/esp-kubernetes/README.md

   * SAS Event Stream Processing Streamviewer
   * SAS Event Stream Manager

+* [Multi-User Clients](/multi_user_clients) - Contains scripts, YAML template files, and projects to deploy SAS Event Stream Processing graphics clients.
+Do not deploy the multi-user clients until *after* you have deployed the [Operator](/operator).
+You must run scripts from this directory in the same K8 namespace as that of the operator.

+The following Docker images are deployed from this location:
+  * SAS Event Stream Processing Studio
+  * SAS Event Stream Processing Streamviewer
+  * SAS Event Stream Manager
+  * Open source UAA server
+  * SAS Oauth2 proxy server

 Each of these subdirectories contain README files with more specific, detailed instructions.